UBC-MDS/prairielearn-migration-autotest/README.md

 > This section is to be updated in the future

+### 3.4.
+Using Workspaces

+our `convert_autograde` script can also be used to create/edit files to use workspace by setting `--create_workspace=True`
+- First please update `autotest.yml` if you want to use specific workspace image
+- The script will update `info.json` to specify the workspace image and add the `workspace` tag.
+If the question uses autograder, it would specify the graded files so that the question can still be autograded.
+- A new folder `workspace` with necessary files will be created automatically
+- Two html tags `<pl-workspace></pl-workspace>` and `<pl-file-preview></pl-file-preview>` will be added to `question.html`.
+Please make sure these tags are placed in the correct place.
+- Finally, if there is the initial code in the question folder, please make sure you copy the files.

 ## 4. Generating test files

 > Run this once for each course